johbot1/PyApp/CHECKPOINTS.md

 - [✅] 1.2.2 Ensure the basic HTML form elements are displaying correctly in a browser.

-## 2. Core Name Generation Logic:
+## 2. Core Name Generation Logic:  ✅
 #### 2.1 Development: ✅
 - [✅] 2.1.1 Implement a Python function that reads the selected race(s) and gender from the HTML form.
 - [✅] 2.1.2 Create a function that randomly selects a name from the appropriate JSON data.
 - [✅] 2.1.3 Integrate the name generation function with the Flask/FastAPI route that handles the "Generate" button click.
-#### 2.2 Testing:
+#### 2.2 Testing: ✅
-- [] 2.2.1 Test the name generation function with different race and gender selections.
+- [✅] 2.2.1 Test the name generation function with different race and gender selections.
-- [] 2.2.2 Verify that the generated names are being displayed on the web page.
+- [✅] 2.2.2 Verify that the generated names are being displayed on the web page.
-- [] 2.2.3Test that if multiple races are selected, that a name from one of the selected races is always generated.
+- [✅] 2.2.3 Test that if multiple races are selected, that a name from one of the selected races is always generated.

-## 3. User Interface Enhancements & Refinement:
+## 3. User Interface Enhancements & Refinement: ✅
-#### 3.1 Development:
+#### 3.1 Development: ✅
 - [✅] 3.1.1 Improve the HTML/CSS of the web page for a more visually appealing and user-friendly interface.
-- [] 3.1.2 Add error handling (e.g., display a message if no races are selected).
+- [✅] 3.1.2 Add error handling (e.g., display a message if no races are selected).
-- [] 3.1.3 Add the option to generate multiple names.
-#### Testing:
+#### Testing: ✅
-- [] 3.2.1 Test the app on different browsers and screen sizes.
+- [✅] 3.2.1 Test the app on different browsers and screen sizes.
-- [] 3.2.2 Verify that the error handling works as expected.
+- [✅] 3.2.2 Verify that the error handling works as expected.
-- [] 3.2.3 Test that multiple names are generated when that option is selected.

 ## 4.Feedback: